raspberrypi/documentation/installation/installing-images/linux.md

 - After `dd` has finished copying, you can check what has been written to the SD card by `dd`-ing from the card back to another image on your hard disk; truncating the new image to the same size as the original; and then running `diff` (or `md5sum`) on those two images.

-- Copy the SD card content to an image on your hard drive (called from-sd-card.img in this example)
+- Copy the SD card content to an image on your hard drive. `if` is the input file - the SD card device, `of` is the output file where the SD card content is to be copied, called from-sd-card.img in this example.
     ```bash
     dd bs=4M if=/dev/sdX of=from-sd-card.img
     ```